rhel-labs/instruqt/selinux-containers/02-inspect/assignment.md

 difficulty: basic
 timelimit: 1
 ---
-In 'Pane 1' of the lab interface, use a `podman exec` command to create an interactive shell inside the running container.
+In the `Terminal 2` tab of the lab interface, use a `podman exec` command to create an interactive shell inside the running container.

 ```bash
 podman exec -t -i $CONTAINER /bin/bash